Posted on

 The line was reinforced using SylWrap HD

 Four SylWrap HD Bandages were used to cover the repair area, reinforcing the fuel oil line before it was reburied.
-Each Bandage cured within 2 to 5 minutes of application.
+Each bandage cured within five minutes of application.

 Completed repair prior to the line being reburied

-It took less than two hours to complete the application, notwithstanding the time to excavate and inspect the pipe.
-The repair was a cost-effective and less time-consuming alternative to replacing the damaged section, which could have left the line out of operation for a prolonged period.
+It took under two hours to complete the application, notwithstanding the time to excavate and inspect the pipe.
+The repair was a cost-effective and less time-consuming alternative to replacing the damaged section, which would have left the line out of operation for a prolonged period.

 If you have an application you would like to enquire about, then please get in touch